WebFormsCore/WebFormsCore/README.md

 ## Changes
 Compared to WebForms, there are several changes:

-- **NativeAOT support**
+- **Native AOT support**
-  WebForms Core supports Native AOT compilation for .NET 8.0 (preview 2 or higher).
+  WebForms Core supports Native AOT compilation.
 - **Rendering is asynchronous**
   By default, ASP.NET Core does not allow synchronous operations.
 This is done [to prevent thread starvation and application hangs](https://makolyte.com/aspnet-invalidoperationexception-synchronous-operations-are-disallowed/).
 - **Designer source generators**